MC-CSC5210/CSC5210_FinalProject/README.md

  How to Use
  ---

- 1. 'J' will initiate the run leading to the jump
+ 1. 'J' initiates the run leading to the jump and the two lights at the top of the cliff will turn from red to green
- 2. 'Space' will allow the user to jump
+ 2. 'Space' allows the user to jump from the cliff
- 3. 'F' will allow the user to perform a front-flip
+ 3. 'F' allows the user to perform a front-flip
- 4. 'R' will allow the user to perform a back-flip
+ 4. 'R' allows the user to perform a back-flip
- 5. user will then be prompted if they'd like to jump again
+ 5. user is then be prompted if they'd like to jump again